AliSoftware/OHAutoNIBi18n/README.md

 * If you have a lot of XIB files, you will have to create as many `.strings` files, resulting in a lot of files
 * This is also problematic for every generic term in your application that is used across multiple XIB, like some vocabulary or strings specific to your application domain and used in all of your XIB files.
 In that case, Base Localization requires that you repeat this term in every of your `.strings` files, whereas with `OHAutoNIBi18n` you can just translate it once in your `Localizable.strings`.

+# License

+This code is distributed under the MIT License.